-- Attendance at a general hospital as a Junior Clerk for nine months, rotating through the specialties of Medicine and Surgery and including a two week attachment in Gynaecology. - 2.
-Attendance at clinical instruction in the Ear, Nose and Throat Department of the affiliated hospital. - 3.
-Attendance at clinical instruction in Ophthalmology. - 4.
-Attendance at a clinical attachment in General Practice. - 5.
-Attendance at an eight week clinical clerkship in Obstetrics and Gynaecology in the affiliated specialist hospitals. - 6.
-Attendance at a two month clinical clerkship in Paediatrics in the affiliated specialist hospitals. - Attendance at an eight week clinical clerkship in Psychiatry in the affiliated specialist hospitals. - 8.
-Attendance at a course of practical instruction in the administration of anaesthetics. - 9.
-Attendance at an orthopaedic hospital. - Attendance at a general hospital as a senior clerk, rotating through medicine and surgery for four months prior to the Final Medical Examination.
+- 1. Attendance at a general hospital as a Junior Clerk for nine months, rotating through the specialties of Medicine and Surgery and including a two week attachment in Gynaecology.
+(Fifth Year of Medicine Examinations) - 2.
+Attendance at clinical instruction in the Ear, Nose and Throat Department of the affiliated hospital.
+(Fifth Year of Medicine Examinations) - 3.
+Attendance at clinical instruction in Ophthalmology (Fifth Year of Medicine Examinations) - 4.
+Attendance at a clinical attachment in General Practice (Fifth Year of Medicine Examinations).

+- 5. Attendance at an eight week clinical clerkship in Obstetrics and Gynaecology in the affiliated specialist hospitals (Final Medical Examination Part I). - 6.
+Attendance at a two month clinical clerkship in Paediatrics in the affiliated specialist hospitals (Final Medical Examination Part I). - 7.
+Attendance at an eight week clinical clerkship in Psychiatry in the affiliated specialist hospitals (Final Medical Examination Part I). - 8.
+Attendance at an orthopaedic hospital (Final Medical Examination Part II). - 9.
+Attendance at a general hospital as a senior clerk, rotating through medicine and surgery for four months prior to the Final Medical Examination Part II.